 I walk through Cardigan and I see 20 little places we could do something with — and that’s true all over Wales.
 It’s about working really hard and being inspired.”

 Jackson Lynch fits the surroundings like a glove.
-The 27 year old has something of the backwoods man about him but then he spends an awful lot of time outside.
+He has something of the backwood's man about him but then he spends an awful lot of time outside.
 If he’s not here, by the river, then he’ll likely be found a few miles inland amongst a landscape of fields and woodlands dotted with the geodomes, tents, cabins, croglofts and converted farm buildings that together form Fforest, the beautifully crafted celebration of outdoor living, also run by the Lynch family.
 You’re never far from a fire on the Lynch lands, woodsmoke is not just in the air, it’s the scent of choice and burning timber is the first pick for cooking too.
-Ask Jackson what makes great pizza and his answer is immediate – “fire” although it’s quickly followed up with “good dough”.
+Ask Jackson what makes great pizza and his answer is immediate – 'fire' although it’s quickly followed up with 'good dough'.

 It may be that pizza from a wood fired oven served in a tipi on the banks of the River Teifi where Wales ends and the Irish Sea begins doesn’t sound like much of a plan but to Jackson it’s a case of, well, build it and they will come.
 “We didn’t really choose the place, it’s just where we’ve grown up.
 People come down here and they see the tipi and a fire underneath it and they think we’re hippies but I love it that we’re here in this unique special place.
 There’s loads of opportunities, I walk through Cardigan and I see 20 little places we could do something with – and that’s true all over Wales.
 It’s about working really hard and being inspired.”